centurion-project/module-highlight/README.en.markdown

 But what if I want to do this on any other article as well?
 Well, this module lets you attached a highlight container by proxy model.
 In effect, you attach a container to the content of your choice.
 Let's go through the step of doing so

-### Letting now the highlight admin interface what is your current content
+### Letting the highlight admin interface know what is your current content

 The highlight admin interface check for various parameters in the url to see if it should manage highlights for a specific content.
 These parameters are: